pculllback/atml3-docs/source/includes/_containers.md

                 - use cardinal or ordinal to switch what kind of number to render.
 ```

 Value Containers just render the value (defined by the mappingExpression) for a property.
 They ignore the vocabulary.
 They can add grammatical informations and render with a case and determiner.
-Default values are case = Nom and determiner = def.
+Default values are case = nom and determiner = def.

-The cases that exist are language dependent, eg Nom, Gen, Dat, Akk in German.
+The cases that exist are language dependent, eg nom, gen, dat, acc in German.
 Determiners might be

 * `none` - default, no determiner
 * `def` - definite determiner, zB der Hund